markm-99/markm-99/README.md

 ### 👨‍💻 About Me
-  * 🎓 Computer Science graduate from San Jose State University (4 years of industry experience)
+  * 🎓 Computer Science graduate from San Jose State University
   * 😀 Passionate Web Developer.
-Skilled in JavaScript, Python, SQL (2 years experience)
+Skilled in JavaScript, Python, SQL (4 years of industry experience)
-  * 👨‍💻 Experienced Product Manager (2 years experience)
   * 🎵 Music enthusiast & Philz Coffee Connoisseur ☕️
   * 🌱 I’m currently learning React and the MERN stack.
   * 💻 Let's work on a MERN stack project together!
 Connect with me on Linkedin: https://www.linkedin.com/in/mark-mathew/